Skip Navigation

 • Conservation (how often it’s changed across a species)

-• The name of the variant itself (starting with rs and then a string of numbers) with a link to the NIH report with even more information
+• The name of the variant itself (starting with “rs” and then a string of numbers) with a link to an NIH report with even more information

-Needless to say, there’s a ton of information you can find from the gene analysis tool.
+Needless to say, there’s a lot of information you can find from the gene analysis tool.
 However, if you don’t know where to start, you might not find as much use out of it as someone who knows that they want to check their genome for specific information.
+If you’re willing to do some additional research, though, then this tool can be a valuable resource.

 Genome browser

-If the gene analysis tool isn’t enough explicit data for you, the genome browser packs a serious scientific punch.
-Based on the Interactive Genome Viewer developed at the Broad Institute of MIT and Harvard, this tool allows you to look at the CRAM file – available for you to download and keep on your own – and see yourself from a geneticists’ point of view.
+If the gene analysis tool isn’t enough data for you, the genome browser packs a serious scientific punch.
+Based on the Interactive Genome Viewer (IGV) developed at the Broad Institute of MIT and Harvard, this tool allows you to look at your CRAM file (a type of file format used for storing DNA information) and see yourself from a geneticist’s point of view.
 Here, you can take a direct look at the sequencing data in fine detail.

-You can find things in the genome browser using either the gene name (such as APOE) or genome location (the coordinates of a specific variant within a gene).
-Finding the coordinate of a variant does require looking it up in an outside database; be sure to use the GRCh38 coordinates if you do because different sequencing techniques produce different coordinates.
+You can find things in the Genome Browser using either the gene name or genome location (the coordinates of a specific variant within a gene).
+Finding the coordinate of a variant does require looking it up in an outside database (like SNPedia or the Human Protein Atlas); be sure to use the GRCh38 coordinates if you do because different sequencing techniques produce different coordinates.

 The Nebula Genomics customer experience